e-zk/site/projects.md

 ## page

-A command-line password manager written in Go that uses the [age](https://age-encryption.org/) encryption algorithm for storing secrets It uses `$EDITOR` to edit entries, supports decrypting+copying secrets to the clipboard, random string password generation.
+A command-line password manager written in Go that uses the [age](https://age-encryption.org/) encryption algorithm for storing secrets.
+It uses `$EDITOR` to edit entries, supports decrypting+copying secrets to the clipboard, random string password generation.